Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Fixed points and stability

 The stability of a fixed point in a nonlinear system is determined by the eigenvalues of the Jacobian matrix evaluated at that point.
 When all the eigenvalues have non-zero real parts (i.e., the fixed point is hyperbolic), linear stability analysis can be directly applied.
 However, in the case of non-hyperbolic fixed points, where one or more eigenvalues have zero real parts, stability must be analysed using analytical tools such as the centre manifold theorem or suitable numerical techniques.
 For a review on the dynamical systems in cosmology, see \cite{Bahamonde:2017ize}.

-The fixed points $p_1$ and $p_2$ correspond to matter-dominated solutions with $\Omega_m=1$ and the value of the deceleration parameter at these fixed points is $q=\tfrac12$.
-Although these points are non-hyperbolic due to the presence of a zero eigenvalue associated with the $\lambda_\sigma$ direction, the coexistence of both positive and negative eigenvalues indicates that they are saddle points in phase space, as expected for a transient matter-dominated epoch.
-The point $p_2$ represents a degenerate extension of $p_1$, containing it as a subset, and does not correspond to a physically distinct cosmological phase.
+The fixed points $p_1$ correspond to matter dominated solutions with $\Omega_m=1$ and the corresponding value of the deceleration parameter is $q=\frac{1}{2}$.
+Although these points are non-hyperbolic due to the presence of a zero eigenvalue, the coexistence of both positive and negative eigenvalues indicates that they are saddle points in phase space, as expected for a transient matter dominated epoch.

-The fixed point $p_3$ represents a universe dominated by the kinetic energy of the quintessence field, with $x_\phi=\pm1$.
+The fixed point $p_{2}$ represents a universe dominated by the kinetic energy of the quintessence field, with $x_\phi=\pm1$.
 In this regime, the scalar field behaves as a stiff fluid with equation of state $w=1$, leading to strong deceleration ($q=2$).
-This point is unstable and corresponds to an early-time kinetic-dominated phase for the quintessence scalar field.
+This point is unstable and corresponds to an early time kinetic dominated phase for the quintessence scalar field.

-The fixed point $p_4$ corresponds to a mixed scaling solution in which the quintessence field and matter coexist.
+The fixed point $p_{3}$ corresponds to a scaling solution in which the quintessence field and matter coexist.
 In this case, the effective equation of state of the quintessence field coincides with that of matter, $w_\phi=0$, making the scalar field dynamically indistinguishable from dust.
 This point is decelerating and unstable, and therefore can only represent a transient phase of the cosmic evolution.

-The fixed point $p_5$ describes another mixed configuration involving the quintessence field.
+The fixed point $p_{4}$ describes a scenario completely dominated by the quintessence field.
+This fixed point exist for $\lambda_{\phi}\leq \sqrt{6}$.
 Although this point can yield accelerated expansion for $\lambda_\phi^2<2$, it possesses both positive and negative eigenvalues and is therefore a saddle point.
-Consequently, despite allowing for acceleration, it cannot act as a late-time attractor.
+Consequently, despite allowing for acceleration of the universe, it cannot act as a late time attractor.

-The fixed point $p_6$ is characterized by complete domination of the potential energy of the phantom field, with $y_\sigma=\pm1$.
-This solution corresponds to a de Sitter–like accelerated phase with $w=-1$ and $q=-1$.
+The fixed point $p_{5}$ is characterized by complete domination of the potential energy of the phantom field, with $y_\sigma=\pm1$.
+This solution corresponds to a de Sitter like accelerated phase with $w=-1$ and $q=-1$.
 The eigenvalue spectrum consists of three negative eigenvalues and two vanishing eigenvalues, rendering the point non-hyperbolic.
 Consequently, linear stability analysis alone is insufficient to establish its asymptotic behaviour.